Trew Culture is a culture collective of musicians, artists and producers.

 “It was a seamless process!
 I met Justin while doing a tribute concert for Clyde Stubblefield in March 2017, a few months after creating FKAjazz as a new direction in my music career.
 Quickly thereafter we started working together.
 Justin contributed to my album "Stereotype Threat” and is a heavy contributor on my upcoming album as well.
 Also through Justin, I met & started working with BD3 toward the production of his album Time.Era.Period (2018) and was deeply inspired by the talented Hiphop artist.
 Both of these guys are not only talented but we share a similar vision to grow together, understanding the value in building each other up and keeping each other motivated in an otherwise difficult industry to breakthrough.”

-And naturally, these three have been surrounded by a diverse and eclectic group of musicians & artists based on their longstanding careers in music; from their work within the wide diaspora of music flowing out of the New York City area.
+Naturally, these three have been surrounded by a diverse and eclectic group of musicians & artists based on their longstanding careers in music; from their work within the wide diaspora of music flowing out of the New York City area.
 Artists & musicians like singer/rapper Edson Sean, singer/songwriter Natalie Oliveri, bassist & songwriter, Yoshiki Yamada, hiphop artist Walky Wah are among a few joining the TrewCulture collective.
-In reflection J. Swiney brings illustration to the atmosphere the collective brings.
+In reflection J. Swiney brings illustration to the atmosphere the collective has created.